Transfer Credit Evaluation

 Credit by exam dates and procedures for CIS 110, CIS 115, and WEB 110 are available in Information Technologies section.

 Electronic ordering of transcripts is available with use of a credit card.
-Once your account is created you will be able to request a transcript online and track the status of your order.
+Once the account is created, request a transcript online and track the status of your order.
 The Electronic Transcript is Durham Tech’s preferred method.
 Order an official, certified PDF of your transcript.
-Orders are generally processed within a few business days (Allow additional processing time for high volume periods).
+Orders are generally processed within a few business days (allow additional processing time for high volume periods).

-The Student Information and Records office located in the Phail Wynn, Jr. Student Services Center, room 1203, issues Durham Tech transcripts.
+Students may also request a transcript in person by visiting the Student Information and Records office located in the Phail Wynn, Jr. Student Services Center, room 10-201, which issues Durham Tech transcripts.
 Students may visit the Student Information and Records office to fill out a request for an official transcript.
-Each official transcript costs $5.
-There is no charge for a student copy which is printable through WebAdvisor.
-Telephone requests are not accepted.
-Paper transcripts are processed in 2-3 business days and sent via U.S. Postal service.
+A fee is charged for each official copy of a student’s transcript.
+There is no charge for a student copy which is printable through Self-Service or WebAdvisor.
+Telephone and faxed requests are not accepted.
+Paper transcripts are processed in two-three business days and sent via U.S. Postal service.

 Adult High School graduates may request official transcripts at no charge.
 All students must provide photo identification to pick up a transcript.
 Student transcripts cannot be picked up by another person unless the student has provided written permission.